Film: Halloween II (1981)

 - Chekhov's Gun: The lighter the police deputy gives Dr. Loomis when the two are sharing a smoke?
 It ends up being the very thing that kills Michael.

-- Chekhov's Gunman: The first film mentions Ben Tramer, a boy that Laurie has a crush on; he never shows up on-screen, though.
+- Chekhov's Gunman: The first film mentions Ben Tramer, a boy that Laurie is supposed to go on a date with; he never shows up on-screen, though.
 In this movie, Tramer dies as the result of a car accident and subsequent explosion.
 His Halloween mask bears a resemblance to Michael's, which briefly makes the police and Loomis believe Michael died in the accident.

 - Continuity Nod: See Chekhov's Gunman.